Take one tablet every day. There are two strengths of tablet available: 4 mg and 8 mg. Your doctor will tell you which strength is right for you.

 - If you have any problems with your prostate gland.

-- If you have any of the following conditions: increased eye pressure (called glaucoma); hiatus hernia; acid reflux; an overactive thyroid; high blood pressure; a condition causing muscle weakness, called myasthenia gravis.
+- If you have any of the following conditions: increased eye pressure (called glaucoma); hiatus hernia; acid reflux; an overactive thyroid gland; high blood pressure; a condition causing muscle weakness, called myasthenia gravis.

 - If you have a condition which could cause a blockage in your stomach, bowel or urinary tract.